-Colchester Farm Community Supported Agriculture is a nonprofit based on 15 acres of land.
+Colchester Farm Community Supported Agriculture is a nonprofit farm based on 15 acres of land in Georgetown, Maryland.
 They grow a wide range of produce and also boast robust apprenticeship and educational programs for local kids, while distributing their produce through 170 Community Supported Agriculture (CSA) shares.
 In 2015 The FruitGuys gave them a $4,942 grant so they could expand their apiary, plant native pollinator habitat, and establish a blueberry patch protected with electrified deer fence to prevent significant crop loss.

 The Berrys and the Bees

 “We have added four colonies of bees to our farm this year.
 We used the funds that we received to buy the equipment to build the hives and to buy some of the bees,” says Theresa Mycek CSA Manager at Colchester Farm.
 “The hives have helped us to educate visitors about our continuous efforts toward supporting local bee populations and their importance in an ecosystem, particularly in relation to our growing operation.
 This summer we prepared the ground for the blueberry bushes and working up the soil where the pollinator strip will be located.
 We purchased the deer fence and have set it up around the future blueberry patch.
 We will soon be purchasing the seed with hopes to sow them in early September.”